erinvdoyle/flowerfarm/README.md

   <img src="assets/images/screenshots/visit1.png" alt="" height="400"/>
   </p>

   - The Visit page contains a call to subscribe to the class schedule.
-The input box and a description of the classes offered is overlayed over a background image of a bouquet being arranged.
+The input box and a description of the classes offered is overlayed on a background image of a bouquet being arranged.
 The right half of the screen displays four images with border and padding such that they appear in the style of polaroid photographs.
 Each image is captioned to describe the class or farm activity they depict: Garden yoga, floral arrangement, family-friendly garden walks, and the on-site cafe.
 These image cards flip on hover to reveal the class times and locations.

   <p align="center">
   <br><img src="/assets/images/screenshots/flowerfarm-polaroids.png" alt="two images in the style of polaroid photos" height="200"/><br>